nickjbrowning/cscs-docs/docs/software/uenv.md

 # search for all uenv with tag v1
 uenv image find :v1

-# seach for a specific version
+# search for a specific version
 uenv image find prgenv-gnu/24.11:v1
 ```